timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/concept/functions.md

 ## Conclusion

-Function calling is a powerful feature that allows you to define functions that the LLM can invoke.
+Tool calling is a powerful feature that allows you to define functions that the LLM can invoke.
-By using hashbrown's `useTool` hook, you can easily define functions with or without arguments that the LLM can call.
+By using Hashbrown's `useTool` hook, you can easily define functions with or without arguments that the LLM can call.